arcticmatt/pencil-flip/content/Misc/learn.md

 Too lazy to write about the Canada Commando/Kanada Kommando/Kanadakommando so I'll just do this.

->sangfroid - noun. - the ability to stay calm in difficult or dangerous situations.
+>sangfroid - noun - the ability to stay calm in difficult or dangerous situations.

 He played that game where you stab a sharp thing between your fingers with remarkable sangfroid.